marcodpt/paw/README.md

 ## 🔧 TODO
  - put a hello world in the documentation and in the generated index.html
  - copy README features to home article and allow to edit it
+ - html should not be exposed to client

  - completely remove functions assign to DOM, table.read, table.setData,
 fieldset.setProp, etc
  - dynamic tests implementation